NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 <center>![](../images/Tutorial-wvg-bent-eps-000000.00.png)</center>

 We also need to shift our source to $y=-3.5$ so that it is still inside the waveguide.
 While we're at it, we'll make a couple of other changes.
 First, a point source does not couple very efficiently to the waveguide mode, so we'll expand this into a line source with the same width as the waveguide by adding a `size` property to the source.
-Meep also has an eigenmode source feature which can be used here and is covered in a separate [tutorial](../Scheme_Tutorials/Optical_Forces.md).
+Meep also has an eigenmode source feature which can be used here and is covered in [Tutorial/Optical Forces](../Scheme_Tutorials/Optical_Forces.md).
 Second, instead of turning the source on suddenly at $t=0$ which excites many other frequencies because of the discontinuity, we will ramp it on slowly (technically, Meep uses a $\tanh$ turn-on function) over a time proportional to the `width` of 20 time units which is a little over three periods.
 Finally, just for variety, we'll specify the vacuum `wavelength` instead of the `frequency`; again, we'll use a wavelength such that the waveguide is half a wavelength wide.

 ```py
 sources = [mp.Source(mp.ContinuousSource(wavelength=2*(11**0.5), width=20),